 Main Techniques

-- Single-cell transcriptome and multiomics profiling
+- Single-cell transcriptome profiling

 Project Overview

-Whipworms infect hundreds of millions of people and cause trichuriasis, a major neglected disease.
+Whipworms (Trichuris trihiura) infect hundreds of millions of people and cause trichuriasis, a major neglected disease.
 These large metazoan parasites inhabit a multi-intracellular niche within their host gut lining, where they can remain for years.

 We anticipate this work will lead to fundamental new knowledge on the whipworm mucosal niche, potentially yielding new targets for anti-parasitic therapies and providing novel insights into how intestinal epithelia repair damage with relevant application toward intestinal inflammatory diseases.